 Does your product solve a problem that your target audience has?

-Remember that your IoT business does not necessarily have to design and manufacture a connected device.
+Remember that your IoT startup does not necessarily have to design and manufacture a connected device.
 For example, it could be a SaaS that helps businesses optimise their websites for voice search, or a startup company that securely connects equipment to the edge cloud.

 2. Avoid novelty products